aditya25bce10661/Spam-Email-Filtering-Machine/README.md

      pip install scikit-learn

-Then you can open the Spam_Email_Filtering.py file to access the code and then change the prompt in the new_email in the code at last.
+Then you can open the Spam_Email_Filtering.py file to access the code and then change the prompt in the new_email in the code at last(precisely on line 154 only).
 This is the email that the ai model will read and declare it as a spam or not spam email.
 Then simply run it directly or use the command prompt terminal using the {your file name}.py.
 The output will be visible on the screen which will show whether the email is a spam or not and even show how accurately it has solved this spam filtering process.